state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 ###Step 1

 The first step is install the CyberGIS scripts from the [cybergis-scripts](https://github.com/state-hiu/cybergis-scripts) repo.
+As root (`sudo su -`) execute the following commands.

 ```
 apt-get update